soumenseth/Jarvis/README.md

 This is a personal voice assistant AI.
+For technical service.